How to Track First-Time Fix Rate

 • If the inputs are incomplete, the KPI will underreport the true impact

 Q2.
-Why is this KPI important during peak season?
+Why is this KPI important for inventory management?

 Get more lessons like this